Kvilt1/Snapchat-splitter/README.md

 ```
 output/
 ├── index.json                       # Master index with all users/groups
+├── bitmoji/                         # Avatar images for all users
+│   ├── username1.svg                # Bitmoji or fallback avatar
+│   ├── username2.svg
+│   └── ...
 └── days/                            # Organized by date
     ├── 2024-01-15/                  # Each day has its own folder
     │   ├── conversations.json       # All conversations for this day